Configure & Operate a Cluster

 - RED: SonarQube is not operational

-In the System Info page, you can check whether your cluster is running safely (green) or has some nodes with problems (orange or red).
+On the System Info page at Administration > System, you can check whether your cluster is running safely (green) or has some nodes with problems (orange or red).

 Compute Engine Workers

 If you change the number of Compute Engine workers in the UI, you must restart each application node to have the change take effect.

 When the Project Move feature is used in a DC installation:

 - Projects are exported on only one of the application nodes